buddysl/AE0434Temp/README.md

 ### Part I - Create an image analysis service ###

-Main objective of Part 1 of the exercise is to
+Main objective of Part I of the exercise is to

 1) implement C++ class(es) to perform the following functions: